ShutUpJon/groupProject3/README.md

 - Want to see what upcoming events are happening in Denver, CO but you live in Galveston, TX?
 No problem.

 Roadie allows you to search for upcoming events in your hometown, or your home away from home.
-Raodie will also help you trackwhere your favorite bands are touring all across the USA and you can pack up and follow them around like they're the Grateful Dead.
+Roadie will also help you trackwhere your favorite bands are touring all across the USA and you can pack up and follow them around like they're the Grateful Dead.

  - View the app [here](https://roadie-app.herokuapp.com/) - *Please note that this is deployed using the free heroku servers, and it can take a moment for them to wake up.*